The Perfect 4 Days in Venice Itinerary

 Just taking a moment and sitting at the steps by the canal watching the Vaporettos go by in the San Polo district is a serene experience that you will remember for life!

-☂️ Visit the Rialto Bridge with an experience
+☂️ Experience the Rialto Bridge with a tour

 Mercati di Rialto